probably-not/starship/README.md

 - Simple support for HTTP/1.1 and below (No HTTP/2.0 or HTTP/3.0 yet)
 - SSL (by passing SSL options to the config, which are subsequently passed to the :ssl erlang underlying application)
 - Websockets
+  - I've tested basic text frames, and I've built out the functionality for fragmentations, however I need to find a way to test it
-  - Partially implemented, frames are not fully working yet since the parser is not completely implemented
+  - Binary frames are currently not implemented

 ## Roadmap/TODOS
 - [ ] HTTP Standards